DanielVelaJ/mbu-dataset-standarization/instructions/task_1_organize_repository.md

 - ✅ **Base Classes Implemented**: BaseLoader, BaseTemplate, and core data structures (StandardizedLabels, RawDataPoint, QuestionAnswer, Datum)
 - ✅ **Architecture Documented**: Developer-friendly documentation in `docs/architecture.md` with clear explanations and examples
 - ✅ **Data Flow Clarified**: Complete walkthrough showing how data moves from raw dataset to final JSONL
+- ✅ **Domain-First Organization**: Templates organized by domain with proper naming convention and BaseTemplate domain attribute
 - Create concrete loader and template implementations once datasets and template designs are chosen
 - Start with one example loader and template to test the approach
 - Validate against the datum schema from `instructions/datum_schema.md`